What are the key hydrogen applications?

 Reducing the footprint of the steel industry

 Along with cement, steel production generates the highest level of CO2 emissions of any industry.
 Roughly 2 tonnes of CO2 emissions are generated per tonne of steel produced via the integrated steel manufacturing processes.
 This steelmaking route represents roughly 8% of global emissions.
 There are two principal ways of making steel.
 Most steel today (1.2Mt from 1.8Mt) is based on primary production in blast furnaces where coking coal is widely used as a reducing agent in the furnaces to convert iron ore to pig iron.
 Hydrogen can be used to replace the primary blast furnace (BF/BOF) route with a mixed method consisting of Direct Reduction of Iron (DRI) and Electric Arc Furnace (EAF).
 In this method, specially produced iron ore pellets are converted to iron using hydrogen as a reduction agent, rather than coal, meaning that the carbon monoxide and carbon dioxide emissions are replaced with water vapor.
 Steel is further processed thereafter in an electric arc furnace using low-carbon power (renewables).
-In 2023, we invested to support Swedish company H2 Green Steel (through the “Clean H2 Infra Fund”) in their flagship project deployment of the world’s largest green steel plant in Boden (Sweden).
+In 2023, we invested to support Swedish company Stegra (through the “Clean H2 Infra Fund”) in their flagship project deployment of the world’s largest green steel plant in Boden (Sweden).
 This green plant will reduce emissions during steel production by 95%.

 Decarbonizing the industrial existing usages